Izabel Goulart Flaunts Smoking-Hot Body In Tiny Green Bikini

 Izabel Goulart tantalized her 4.6 Instagram million followers with yet another sexy post on Thursday.
 The Victoria’s Secret model shared a snap that featured her looking smoking hot in a tiny green bikini while she posed outside.

 Izabel’s update consisted of a single snapshot that captured her standing on an olive tree while she modeled the skimpy two-piece.
-The three trunk featured a split down the middle, which provided her with the perfect place to strike a sexy pose for the camera.
-The sky above appeared to be cloudy, but the grey skies did not put a damper on her photoshoot.
+The trunk featured a split down the middle, which provided her with the perfect place to strike a pose for the camera.
+The sky above appeared to be cloudy, but the gray skies did not put a damper on her photo shoot.

 The popular model’s bikini was a bright green color with yellow trim.
-The top had a classic triangle-style cups that showed off her cleavage.
-The bottoms were a cheeky pair with strings pulled high on her hips.
+The top had a classic triangle-style cup that showed off her cleavage.
+The bottoms had a cheeky design with strings pulled high on her hips.
 She completed her look with a pair of dark sunglasses.

 The picture captured Izabel from a side angle as she stood barefoot in a crook of the tree’s trunk.
-She posed with her back arched, and her hair blew in the wind as she tilted her her back.
-She bent one knee, flaunting her long, lean legs.
-The pose also put the sexy curve of her hip on display.
-Izabel rested one hand on the tree while her other hand hung by her side, allowing her to show off her slender waist.
+She posed with her back arched, and her hair blew in the wind as she tilted her back.
+She bent one knee, flaunting her long, lean legs in a pose that also put the sexy curve of her hips on display.
+She rested one hand on the tree while her other hand hung by her side, allowing her to show off her slender waist.

 The photo was taken from a distance, and along with the sunglasses on her face, it was difficult to see if she wore any makeup.
-She did accessorize with a pair of hoop earrings.
-She also sported a white polish on her nails.
+She did accessorize with a pair of hoop earrings and sported a white polish on her nails.

 The post was a hit among her followers, with more than 65,000 of them hitting the like button within an hour of her sharing it.

-She wrote the caption in French.
-A translation provided by Google Translate revealed that she wrote “olive tree.”
+A translation provided by Google Translate revealed that her caption, which was written in French, pertained to an olive tree.

-Many of the comments were written in other languages, but some of her English-speaking fans took a moment to give the post some love.
+Many of the comments were written in other languages, but some of Izabel’s English-speaking fans took a moment to give the update some love.

 “You are such an amazingly stunning woman!
 A beauty beyond compare!” gushed one admirer.